fastlane/fastlane/Deliverfile.md

 price_tier 5

+# it is recommended to remove that part and use fastlane instead for building
 ipa do
     system("cd ..; ipa build") # build your project using Shenzhen "../fastlane.ipa" # Tell 'deliver' where it can find the finished ipa file